bejar/Traffic/README.md

 Traffic
 =======

-Training CNN to extimate the traffic density from street traffic cameras
+Training CNN to estimate the traffic density from street traffic cameras